 The Enable Enhanced Protected Mode (aka Sandboxing) and Enable 64-bit processes for Enhanced Protected Mode (available only on 64-bit Windows) options deny access to local drives and Registry unless a user specifically asks for it.
 This is very useful in blocking malware that spreads using zero-day exploits or unpatched security bugs.
 But please be aware that this setting might also prevent several security add-ons from running until specific updates are released!

 Scroll all the way down and clear the Warn if changing between secure and not secure mode box.
-Then make sure that the Warn if POST submittal is redirected to a zone that does not permit posts box is checked.
+Then make sure that the Warn if POST submittal is redirected to a zone that does not permit posts check box is ticked.

 Click OK to close the Internet Options dialog.
 You might have to restart Internet Explorer for all settings to take effect.